Rookabu/Project-GTHelper/README.md

 ## Start adding Interactions!

-The first abstract should be already unfolded automatically, you can fold and unfold each abstract by clicking on the row.
+The first abstract should be already unfolded automatically, you can fold and unfold each abstract by clicking the row.
 Just click on a word in your abstract or title and it gets assigned to partner 1.
-Already clicked words are marked green.
+Already clicked words are marked green but can be clicked again.

 <img src= "image-1.png" width="600">

-Now, click on a next word to add more to the first partner or just click in the field of partner 2 to add the next words to it by again clicking on a word.
-U can also use left control key to switch between partners.
+Now, click on a other word to add more to the first partner or just click in the field of partner 2 to add the next words to it.
+You can also use left control key to switch between partners.

 After you added words to both partners, choose your type of interaction by clicking on it.
 This can be Proteine-Proteine, Proteine-Gene or your own.

 <img src= "image-8.png" width="600">

-Add your newly build Interaction by using the 'add Interaction' button or just press enter.
+Add your newly build interaction by using the 'add Interaction' button or just press enter.

 <img src= "image-3.png" width="600">

-Now you sucessfully added your first Interaction, which you can delete again if you want.
+Now you sucessfully added your first interaction, which you can delete again if you want.
 Already added partners are marked orange.

 <img src= "image-7.png" width="250">

-The blue number indicates how many partners you already added.
+The blue number indicates how many partners you already added for each abstract.

 <img src= "image-4.png" width="250">